mathiasness/WordSearch/README.md

 ```

 **Aho-Corasick**

-The constructor for the AhoCorasick class takes the list of words as an argument, and then constructs the trie from those words.
-The base char is a, represented as 0 in this trie.
-The purpose this conversion is to make it the trie easy to work with, these digits then serve as both an index and a value. ex. if `c_idx = 1` and we type self.next[ current ] [ c_idx ] then we check the current node's "next" node 'b', -1 if this isn't a valid sequence.
+The constructor for the `AhoCorasick` class takes a list of words as an argument, and then constructs the trie from those words.
+The base char is a, represented as 0.
+The purpose this conversion is to make it the trie easy to work with, these digits then serve as both an index and a value. ex. if `c_idx = 1` then `self.next[ current ] [ c_idx ]` looks up the current node's "next" node 'b', -1 if this isn't a valid sequence.
 Each Node:
 - next array, size 26 for all possible characters in the alphabet
 - a fail link, which points to the longest possible suffix, where we can continue the pattern matching.
 - an array `output` storing indexes which end at the given node.

-A better explaination and vizualization of the trie: https://www.geeksforgeeks.org/aho-corasick-algorithm-pattern-searching/
+A more detailed explaination, and vizualization of the trie/automaton: https://www.geeksforgeeks.org/aho-corasick-algorithm-pattern-searching/

-**each node**

 ```python